Improving topological cluster reconstruction using calorimeter cell timing in ATLAS: Performance on ATLAS data

 Calorimeter topo-clusters are used as input to the reconstruction of particles other than jets, most notably electrons, photons and $\tau$-leptons.
 The time cut will then have \pileup-suppressing effects on these particles as well.
 A complete discussion of the effects of the time cut on electrons, photons and $\tau$-leptons is beyond the scope of this \mypaper.
 However, the widespread usage of topo-clusters in the ATLAS event reconstruction implies that the time cut can have a large beneficial effect on the overall consumption of computing resources by ATLAS data and MC samples.

 The change in the ATLAS event size due to the time cut was evaluated for the introduction of the Seed Extended plus $X_{\textrm{UL}}=20$ time cut into the default ATLAS reconstruction at the beginning of Run~3, before the start of 2023 data-taking.
 The test is performed by reconstructing one data sample and one MC sample ($t\overline{t}$ production in the fully hadronic decay) before and after the introduction of the time cut and later comparing the average event sizes on disk.
 In both samples the detector conditions are those of Run~3.
 Results are shown in Tables~\ref{tab:esizedata} and~\ref{tab:esizemc}.
 The principal particle collections are shown, together with their relative size change.
-As expected, the largest effects are observed for the particle-flow object and topo-cluster collections, which are reduced in size by ${\sim}16\%$ to ${\sim}18\%$.
+As expected, the largest effects are observed for the particle-flow object and topo-cluster collections, which are reduced in size by ${\sim}16\%$ to ${\sim}18\%$, while smaller differences are present for electrons/photons and $\tau$-leptons\footnote{A very small difference in the \textquoteleft Tracking\textquoteright \ category is to be expected since specific information related to electron tracks is grouped in this category.}.
 The overall event size is reduced by about $6\%$ in data and $7\%$ in MC simulation.

 \FloatBarrier